 Common Pitfalls to Avoid

-Based on our observation of candidate performance, these mistakes consistently derail otherwise strong problem-structuring attempts:
+Based on our observation of candidate performance across hundreds of practice sessions, these mistakes consistently derail otherwise strong problem-structuring attempts:

 Boiling the ocean — Trying to analyze everything equally instead of prioritizing.
 Interviewers notice when you spend five minutes on a minor issue while ignoring the obvious driver.

 Framework forcing — Applying a memorized framework that doesn’t fit the problem.
-A 4P marketing framework won’t help you solve an operational bottleneck case.
+A 4P marketing framework won’t help you solve an operations case.
+Build your structure from the problem, not from a template.

 Practicing Structured Thinking

-Structuring ambiguous problems is a skill that improves with deliberate practice.
-Here’s how to build it:
+Structuring ambiguous problems is a skill that improves with deliberate, daily practice.
+Here’s how to build it systematically:

-1. Practice with real business news — When you read that a company’s stock dropped 20%, immediately sketch an issue tree for potential causes
+- Practice with real business news — When you read that a company’s stock dropped 20%, immediately sketch an issue tree for potential causes.
+Aim to complete it in 60 seconds

-For hands-on practice, try structuring profitability cases or strategic decision cases from our case library.
+For hands-on practice, try structuring profitability cases, growth strategy cases, or strategic decision cases from our case library.

 Key Takeaways

-• Issue trees ensure MECE coverage; prioritization ensures you focus on what matters
+- Issue trees ensure MECE coverage; prioritization ensures you focus on what matters most

-• Strong hypotheses are specific, testable, and actionable
+- Strong hypotheses are specific, testable, and actionable — they transform analysis into a point of view

-• Framework-forcing is a red flag; adapt your structure to the specific problem
+- Framework-forcing is a red flag; adapt your structure to the specific problem and industry

 Put Your Skills to the Test

 Structuring ambiguous problems is foundational to case interview success.
-Now that you understand the framework, apply it to real scenarios.
-Explore our case library sorted by difficulty level to find problems that match your current skill level, or test your structuring abilities in real-time with our AI Mock Interview.
+Now that you understand the framework and how to measure its quality, apply it to real scenarios.
+Explore our case library to find problems across different industries and difficulty levels, or test your structuring abilities in real-time with our AI Mock Interview.